blinry/legit/README.md

 - getchar: read char from STDIN and place it on the stack
 - putchar: pop top stack element and write it to STDOUT as a char
+- <Number>: push the number on the stack
 - <Letter>: push ASCII value of that letter on the stack
-- <Number>: push the number on the stack
+- "<Letters>": unescape string, then push the individual ASCII characters on the stack

 - read: place value of current cell on the stack
 - write: pop top stack element and write it to the current cell